 Get free weekly activities sent to your inbox.
 Sign up now.

 Forest putty (Tinkergarten's name for playdough that we let kids take outside to blend and create with) is one of our favorite play materials for activating the senses and inspiring imagination play.
-Add a spice or two to your batch of forest putty, take it outside and let it inspire some camping pretend play.
+Add a spice or two to your batch of forest putty, take it outside and let it inspire some campfire pretend play.

 Make forest putty: Follow our easy recipe to make your own homemade play dough.
 To activate the sense of smell and the imagination, add a pinch of spice, such as cocoa powder, cinnamon or vanilla extract to your dough.